 The standard of care does not require perfection or a satisfactory medical outcome; it’s established through the opinions of other doctors.
 For a patient to show that a healthcare provider has breached their duty to the patient by failing to meet the applicable standard of are, they must use expert testimony.

 The Indiana Malpractice Act specifies a strict two-year statute of limitations for adult patients.
-A minor under the age of six years have until their eight birthday for their parents or guardians to file a claim.
+Minors under the age of six years have until their eighth birthday for their parents or guardians to file a claim.
 Another exception is the discovery clause, where patients may file within two years from the discovery of the malpractice.

 Additionally, Indiana limits the amount of compensation available to injured patients—regardless of the nature or degree of the harm caused by a healthcare provider’s negligence.
 Attorney fees are also limited for medical malpractice claims.

 Except in a life- or health-threatening emergency, Indiana medical professionals must obtain either oral or written consent before providing healthcare to a patient.
 The healthcare provider has a duty to reasonably disclose material facts to a patient, such as the nature of the proposed treatment and any associated risks.